rkuczer/rkuczer.github.io/_posts/2024-02-14-cloudchallenge.md

 ## Taking The Challenge
 My process in expanding my skill set to the cloud and specifically **Azure** has been a long and rewarding experience.
 Learning new skills and concepts, gaining hands-on experience through interactive training and labs, as well as obtaining my Azure certification (first of many).

 However, when preparing to apply for positions building my portfolio with projects became a focus.
-Learning the  skills was only half the battle, but being able to convey the skills learned through a project that has some real world application is where I believe the majority of the value came in as a interviewee. b
+Learning the  skills was only half the battle, but being able to convey the skills learned through a project that has some real world application is where I believe the majority of the value came in as a interviewee.

 The official website can be reached [here](https://cloudresumechallenge.dev/docs/the-challenge/azure/).